-A five times Epsom Derby winner, the Newmarket trainer has also picked up a record 82 Royal Ascot winners, the Prix de l'Arc de Triomphe, The Japan Cup twice and four Breeders' Cup turf titles.
+A six times Epsom Derby winner, the Newmarket trainer has also picked up a record number of Royal Ascot winners, the Prix de l'Arc de Triomphe, the St Leger, The Japan Cup twice and four Breeders' Cup turf titles.

 Early life in Barbados